 Diagnosis of Compressive Optic Neuropathy

 Visual fields are evaluated for potential central and peripheral vision loss, which usually slowly worsen in the setting of compressive optic neuropathy.
 On fundoscopy, the optic nerve can be swollen, pale, or appear normal.
 Optical coherence tomography is done to evaluate the optic nerve and may show thickening or atrophy of the optic nerve.
 Neuroimaging (usually magnetic resonance imaging [MRI]) is done to find any mass or tumor that is pressing on the optic nerve.

 Treatment of Compressive Optic Neuropathy

 Treatment depends on the cause of the compressive optic neuropathy.
-Usually surgery is required to remove the mass or make the mass smaller.
+Usually surgery is required to remove or debulk the mass.
 Besides surgery, radiation is used for some tumors.
-Vision improves after surgery in some people.
+Medical treatment may be indicated for certain causes (eg, thyroid eye disease).
+Vision improves after surgery in some patients.